Java design pattern Command

 }

 The Main class represents the client.
-In the main method, we create commands to control the flashlight and link them to the receiver that will process them.
-We will also create an invoker object – a switch, through which the client sets a specific command and it will be executed after calling the stacitTlacidlo() method.
-Simply put, the client sends commands to the switch that controls the flashlight.
+In the Main method we create commands to control the torch and link them to the receiver that will process them.
+We will also create an invoker object – a switch through which the client sets a specific command that will be executed after the pressButton() method is called.
+In simple terms, the client sends commands to the switch that controls the torch.

-The Command design pattern is quite often used when we need to get rid of the dependency of a request with a direct concrete implementation.
+The Command design pattern is often used when we need to get rid of the dependency of a requirement on a direct concrete implementation.
 It has a wide range of applications in GUI, network communication, database transactions, etc.

 We have prepared the files with the above example in the form of code that you can run directly in Java.
 Download the Java Command code here.